5 Signs You May Have A Hearing Loss

-Hearing loss is usually a gradual process.
-A single loud explosion of sound can also cause immediate hearing loss, but this is less common than a gradual decline.
-As we get older, our hearing starts to deteriorate due to natural wear and tear of ‘hair cells’ in the inner ear.
-These cells convey sound signals to the brain and help us hear.
-While presbyacusis, or age-related hearing loss, is common, hearing impairment is also affecting an increasingly younger population, largely due to long-term noise exposure such as loud music.
+Hearing loss is a gradual process.
+A single loud explosion of sound can also cause immediate loss of hearing, but this is less common than gradual hearing loss that we normally see develop over time.
+As we get older, our hearing starts deteriorating due to the natural wear and tear to hair cells in our ear.
+These cells carry sound signals to the inner ear and help us hear.
+While presbycusis, or age-related hearing loss, is common, hearing impairment also affects a younger population, largely due to long-term exposure to loud music or noise.

 The gradual development of hearing loss can make it difficult for a hearing impaired individual to notice the issue, especially in the early stages.
 Therefore, it’s important to be aware of five key warning signs that could mean you have a hearing problem:

-- You find it difficult to converse on the phone, or to follow conversations in noisy environments or group situations.
+2. You find it difficult to converse on the phone, or to follow conversations in noisy environments or those involving more than 2 people.

 Apart from difficulty in hearing, hearing loss can also affect your psychological wellbeing.
 Feelings of isolation and frustration are common amongst those suffering from hearing loss as they find it harder to interact and communicate with other people, so they often avoid doing so altogether.
 Depression and even dementia are more likely to develop if hearing loss is not addressed, so the warning signs shouldn’t be ignored.

 Acknowledging your hearing loss is half the battle won.
 After that, Leightons can be with you every step of the way.
 Our experienced audiologists will help you with the entire process.
 They can carry out a free full hearing assessment and offer advice on hearing aids that would best suit your hearing as well as your lifestyle needs.